7 Common Website Speed Test Warnings and How to Fix Them

 Solution: Install WP Rocket

 Install WP Rocket on your WordPress website first.
-Open settings > WP Rocket and visit File Optimization tab.
+Open settings > WP Rocket and visit the File Optimization tab.

 WP-Rocket-settings